Faizi-48/Student-Management-System/README.md

 # Student-Management-System

-Student Management System created using Concepts of OOP (Object Oriented Programming) in C++/
+Student Management System created using Concepts of OOP (Object Oriented Programming) in C++ Frontend Done Using SFML

 Features of this System are:
 - Manage Attendance